 Call us for a free quote at 1-800-837-5520

 Cockroaches are the oldest surviving insects on the planet.
 The United States alone is home to about 70 different types of cockroaches.
-Some of the common roach species we find in the US include the American cockroach (Periplaneta americana), Oriental cockroach (Blatta orientalis) and Brown Banded cockroach (Supella longipalpa).
+Some of the common roach species we find in the US include the German cockroach (Croton bug), American cockroach (palmetto bug), oriental cockroach (water bug) and brown-banded cockroach (furniture cockroach).

-For as long as they’ve been around, cockroaches have been notorious for being extremely difficult to get rid of indoors.
+For as long as they’ve been around, cockroaches have been notoriously difficult to get rid of.
 Studies have even found that a cockroach can live without its head for weeks.
-But aside from being a nuisance and frightening customers, there are more harmful reasons why cockroach control is a necessity when you first spot the signs of an infestation in your business.
-Roaches carry disease-causing microorganisms on their bodies that can contaminate surfaces and food products.
+Aside from being a nuisance and frightening customers, roaches carry disease-causing microorganisms on their bodies that can contaminate surfaces and food products.

 There are some simple ways you can identify a possible cockroach infestation, which could require professional treatment.

 Discovering a roach infestation requires immediate action to ensure a fast solution to the problem and minimize the associated health risks.
 Cockroaches are attracted to food sources on your property and will eat anything from foods, paper, packaging, plastics and fabrics to animal matter (e.g. hamster and rabbit droppings).